 GUSTY-LEE BOULWARE, PH.D., BCBA-D, LBA

 Gusty-Lee has over 30 years of experience working with young children with social related challenges and their families.
-She has worked in a variety of capacities such as consultant, therapist, teacher, research scientist, program director, and staff trainer.
+Before private practice, she worked at the University of WA in a variety of capacities including consultant, therapist, teacher, research scientist, program director, and staff trainer.
+She especially enjoyed her work creating, implementing and evaluating Project DATA for toddlers and preschoolers with ASD with Dr. Ilene Schwarz and colleagues at the Haring Center.
+Additionally, she worked with Dr. Geraldine Dawson on a panel providing input for the Early Start Denver Model for Toddlers with ASD.
 She has published numerous articles and worked in the U.S., Canada, Mexico and Ecuador.
-She focuses on children ages six months to 8 years addressing the developmental areas of attention, play, social communication, regulation, parent-child/peer relationships, and school success.
-In her practice, she employs collaborative practices which include the child and family members, as well as teachers, occupational therapists, and speech language pathologists in order to enhance positive outcomes.
+She focuses on children ages six months to 8 years addressing the developmental areas of attention, play, social communication, and regulation.
+She emphasizes the importance of the parent-child and peer relationships, natural environments and school success.
+She employs collaborative practices which include the child and family, as well as teachers, occupational therapists, speech language pathologists, etc. in order to enhance positive outcomes.
 Drawing from a variety of evidence based approaches allows her to meet the unique needs of each child and family.
-Gusty-Lee blends practices from developmental, behavioral, and attachment-based interventions.
+Gusty-Lee blends practices from developmental, behavioral, infant mental health and attachment-based interventions.
 She has a Ph.D. from the University of Washington and an adoption attachment-based therapy certification from Cascadia.

 SARA MOLINA, M.ED., BCBA, LBA